Illinois Route 336: History

 Since 1995, part of US 36, from Springfield to south of Quincy, was cosigned with I-72.
-As a result of this change, IL 336 from Fall Creek at the current junction with I-72, north to US 24 near Fowler, was renamed from I-72/IL 336 to simply I-172.
+As a result of this change, IL 336 from Fall Creek at the current junction with I-72, north to US 24 near Fowler, was redesignated from I-72/IL 336 to simply I-172.
 The upgrade of US 36 to Interstate standards provided Quincy with a much needed regional freeway.
 I-172 is a non-chargeable Interstate Highway, inasmuch it was built entirely with state funds designated as the original IL 336, until it received its I-172 designation.
 That same year, IL 336 was extended north to IL 61 at Mendon.

 The completion of I-72 left only one other area in the state without regional freeway access—the area between Galesburg and Quincy.
 Specifically, Macomb and Western Illinois University are currently an hour and a half from the nearest Interstate Highways between the Illinois and Mississippi rivers in Illinois, I-74 to the north and I-72 to the south.

 By 2004, IL 336 was extended north to IL 94 south of Denver, Illinois.
 By 2010, it was extended again to follow US 136 & IL 94, leave US 136 & IL 94 near Tennessee and Carthage respectively, and then end at US 136 west of Macomb.
 It was later entirely designated as part of the Chicago–Kansas City Expressway (IL 110).
 In 2018, the Macomb Bypass, signed as IL 110 and IL 336, opened to traffic as a 2-lane road between US 136 and US 67.